Covid 19 Delta outbreak: New Zealand family in Indonesia's battle to get vaccine and return home - NZ Herald

 The vaccine is free in Indonesia but access remains a challenge for different reasons.
 Forman's Indonesian national husband took three or four days to get the jab.

 "He went, and there were thousands of people queuing.
-You wait and stand in the hot sun for hours, and get told the vaccines are finished, and there're still 50 or 60 people in front of him waiting.
+You wait and stand in the hot sun for hours, and get told the vaccines are finished, and there are still 50 or 60 people in front of him waiting.
 That happened several days in a row."

 A neighbour's relative, who was a nurse at the hospital, helped.
 There were extra vaccines left over after a company booking, and she quickly called Deni in.